bodhi-project/spirit-and-nature/content/reconnecting-with-spirit-through-nature.md

 ---
-title: Aikya’s short life story
+title: Reconnecting with Spirit through Nature
-cover: /content-assets/biography/biography116_1600X1000.jpg
+cover: /content-assets/biography/banner.jpg
 category: Articles
 date: 2017-12-01
-abstract: Adapted from "Reconnecting with Spirit through Nature", an article by Alan in Auroville Today.
-Aikya has lived in Auroville for the past twenty two years.
-Here she describes how her quest to understand the meaning of life led her to a deeper understanding of the natural world.
+abstract: Adapted from an article by Alan in the March 2017 edition of Auroville Today (a monthly in Auroville).
 variant: none
 tags:
   - say hi
 ---

+Aikya has lived in Auroville for the past twenty two years.
+Here she describes how her quest to understand the meaning of life led her to a deeper understanding of the natural world.

 # Beginnings